abinit/abipy_book/abipy_book/base3/lesson_base3.md

 ```

 This figure shows that the bands and the DOS are not perfectly aligned.
-More specifically we would expect the DOS to be zero at the bottom/top of the conduction.
+More specifically, we would expect the DOS to be zero at the bottom/top of the conduction.
 This problems is essentially due to the use of a relatively large gaussian broadening.
 One should therefore compute the DOS with a much denser IBZ mesh and a much smaller broadening
 to solve this *alignment issue*.